Variational subspace methods and application to improving variational Monte Carlo dynamics: Introduction

 In this paper, we formalise a framework where the fundamental object is the subspace itself, thus providing for a more natural language to derive variational Monte Carlo algorithms operating directly on subspaces.
 Inspired by a recently proposed method to optimize for several excited states at once \cite{Pfau2024}, we present the \textit{determinant state mapping}, that allows the direct manipulation of subspaces by encoding them into a single quantum state of a larger Hilbert space.
 We find that this framework not only shines a new light on some previously known results, but also establishes new methods as natural generalization of single quantum state methods.

 We then leverage this framework to introduce \textit{Bridge}, a post-processing method for variational dynamics.
 Using previously generated variational states approximating quantum dynamics, we improve their performance by taking linear combinations of these states \cite{Sinibaldi2024Galerkin}.
 This method is inexpensive compared to the cost of generating the original states, such that it can be used systematically at a negligible cost.
 We show that in certain circumstances, Bridge can improve the performance of the original variational states by several orders of magnitude.
-We provide evidence that an important ingredient to preserve the stability of the method for a large number of states is a specific estimator derived from the previously introduced subspace framework.
+Crucially, we find that this method relies on a specific estimator derived from determinant state framework in order to obtain consistent performances as the number of states increases.

 The manuscript is structured as follows.
 In \cref{sec:determinant_state} we introduce the formalism of the determinant state and several of its applications.
-In \cref{sec:bridge}, we present \textit{Bridge}, and we demonstrate its performance on the square lattice transverse-field Ising model in \cref{sec:numerical_results}. \Cref{sec:determinant_state} and the later sections are relatively independent.
+In \cref{sec:bridge}, we present Bridge, and we demonstrate its performance on the square lattice transverse-field Ising model in \cref{sec:numerical_results}. \Cref{sec:determinant_state} and the later sections are relatively independent.